stephen-czetty/xen-auto-usb/README.md

 ### Still TODO ###

+* Expand setup.py to do a full installation
+  * Including a build of the wrapper, setting up setuid bit, symlinks, etc.
 * Load configuration from a file
 * Run as a daemon
   * Create a way to contact and control the daemon